Let’s do this!!!

 - Videos should only be 3 minutes in length (Max).

 - Should any difficulties arise with your video upload, reply to this message.
 With this many teams, our YouTube usage goal was to allow for testing ahead of time to avoid upload issues during the competition.
 Things happen.
 A worst-case backup plan will be to find another way to post and distribute the video and will only be implemented under rare circumstances.
-We plan to update http://kentuckycinemania.org as soon as possible to include acknowledgements of the videos confirmed as “received”.
-Watch the site and give us a little time to update the site with acknowledgement of your submission, but our goal is to use the site to inform you that you’re “good to go” after submitting the YouTube link to your video.
+We plan to update http://kentuckycinemania.org as soon as possible to include acknowledgments of the videos confirmed as “received”.
+Watch the site and give us a little time to update the site with acknowledgment of your submission, but our goal is to use the site to inform you that you’re “good to go” after submitting the YouTube link to your video.

 - Cinemania teams will use their own equipment.
 We are providing no video equipment.

 - After final judging is completed, feel free to rename your YouTube submission to include your school name if you choose to do so.
 We believe in anonymous judging, but students certainly like to share their work with others and the anonymity is of little importance after the videos are judged.